keitheis/vim-scroll-position/README.md

 # vim-scroll-position

-Displays relative cursor position on the left y-axis using signs feature.
+This plugin displays the relative position of the cursor within the buffer like a scrollbar's thumb using the `sign` feature.

 ![vim-scroll-position](https://github.com/junegunn/vim-scroll-position/raw/master/vim-scroll-position.png)

-See the orange arrow on the left?
 - `>` Current position
 - `-` Latest jump position
 - `+` Latest change position